LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/launch-checklist.rst

 3. Indicate what is good or bad about the shuttle and whether it is ready for launch by using the DOM to update the CSS.
 4. Fetch some planetary JSON to update the mission destination with vital facts and figures about where the shuttle is headed.

+..
+TODO: Remember to update with new instructions to direct Github Classroom students

 Setting Up Your Project Repository
 ----------------------------------